Picker and Stealer, knowing they had informations I longed to hear, did not hide their triumphant selves away for long.

 “They fought, and the player died of it.
 That’s all we know.

 “The poet – his name is Pen – was not hanged, because he knew the neck verse.
 Who does not know it?
 And what’s one player less in this world?”

 “Next we set forth to find Pen, thinking he might lead us to Snakes-Purr.”

 “We went clean across the citie to Sore-Ditch [Shoreditch], where we met the cat who told us of the playhouse that was carried across the river.

 “That cat’s a mad fellow.
 He haunts the playhouses, yet he swore that all poets – yes, and players too – stank alike to him, and he knew not one from the other.

 “Then he complained that dogs are oft upon the stage, winning great applauds, but his best entrance was two winters past.

 “Now hear these fine words, sayt he.
-Helter skelter, hang sorrow, care’ll kill a cat, up-tails all – I took them for my kew [cue] and ran on with my tail held high, to the joy of all beholders.
-But no sooner had I quit the stage than an envious player seized me and cast me out the door.
+Helter skelter, hang sorrow, care’ll kill a cat, up-tails all.
+He took them for his kew [cue] and ran on with his tail held high, to the joy of all beholders.
+But no sooner had he quit the stage than an envious player seized him and cast him out the door.

 “We told him of your uncle who’d penned finer words that were stole by a player called Snakes-Purr and given out as his own.
-And we sayt your uncle had wrought a play most fit for cats, but what hope of its being enacted here when players are so envious?
+And we sayt your uncle had wrought a play most fit for cats, but what hope of its being enacted here where players are so envious?
 None.

 “The player cat then cried: Thus and thus are we poor artists abused.
 He told us that Snakes-Purr could be found over the river where the Theater had been builded anew.

 “He sayt wickedness abounds there.
 No honest cat may go safe about his business, but if it be thieves and murtherers we sought, that were the place to go.”